openwallet-foundation/owl-mobile-wallet-test-harness/README.md

 To run the tests, use the `./manage run...` sub-command.
 The `run` command requires defining what agents will be used for issuer `-i` and verifier `-v`.
 To review the the other options for the run command use the `./manage help` command.
 Essentially these other options are used to contstruct a test config for appium to tell the device cloud what platforms, devices, and operating systems to use on the devices.

 The `-i issuer` and `-v verifier` in the `run` command can also take a URL to your controller/agent.
 One recommendation is to use [Aries Agent Test Harness agents](https://github.com/hyperledger/aries-agent-test-harness/#using-aath-agents-as-services) and backchannel controllers to speed up mobile wallet test development.
+When you point to external agents you must specify the type of agent interface to use in the test harness.
+An interface for AATH exists in AMTH, so to use AATH controllers/agents you need to specify the issuer (-i) or verifier (-v) as follows `-i AATH;url`.
+See [Any-Agent Support(Agent Abstraction)]() for details on adding support for other issuers or verifiers.

 An example of a fully composed run command that tests a BC Bifold Android app that is located in the Sauce Labs device cloud is as follows;